Cities in Placemaking

 European-wide

 In recent years, the placemaking movement has grown immensely thanks to the inspiring and fearless local leaders who have championed this approach.
-We now saw that these actions can only lead to sustainable and long-term changes if they are supported by decision-makers and local government.
+We now saw that these actions can only lead to sustainable and long-term changes if they are supported by decision-makers and local governments.
 This is why we, Placemaking Europe, are committed to making placemaking systemic.
 We believe that involving a growing number of civil servants in placemaking is a path to a more sustainable and resilient future, with the interests of communities at its heart.

-Cities in Placemaking is a continuous, 2-year learning partnership for municipal public administrations starting in March 2023.
+And this is why in March 2023 we launched Cities in Placemaking – a city-to-city learning programme with and for European cities.
+Cities in Placemaking is a continuous, 2-year learning partnership for municipal public administrations.
 The programme creates awareness and practical knowledge about placemaking and builds a group of innovative, solution-oriented and passionate city representatives who put placemaking at the heart of urban transformation.
 Together we are setting new standards for creating healthy, inclusive and lovable communities through better public space.

-Our mission is to create a next generation of placemaking experts in governance and together and through the programme we strive to:
+With the Cities in Placemaking programme our mission is to create a next generation of placemaking experts in governance and together and through the programme we strive to:

-1. work, share and learn together with the Placemakers from the municipalities,
+• work, share and learn together with the Placemakers from the municipalities,

-2. break down the silos and advocate for placemaking at the Municipalities,
+• break down the silos and advocate for placemaking at the Municipalities,

-3. develop a roadmap for placemaking for systemic change.
+• develop a roadmap for placemaking for systemic change.

 Vinnytsia is a city with a population of about 400,000 people, located in the central part of Ukraine on both banks of the Southern Bug River.
 It is a regional center, a multinational intercultural city, open to innovative ideas, and known for its cultural and scientific life.
 It has a Strategy for the Development of Vinnytsia Urban Territorial Community until 2030 of the European model, which indicates the key priorities of the city’s development in the near term.
 Vision of the Strategy: “Vinnytsia is a magnet city, a modern and comfortable city, a community where you want to live and work; space of great opportunities and prospects”.
 The city is one of the most attractive regions for investment in Ukraine, thanks to its strong industrial and scientific potential and favorable investment climate.
 Vinnytsia is one of the leaders in the development of innovations and IT industry in Ukraine.
 Vinnytsia is known far beyond our country as a city of students.
 We are proud of outstanding higher education institutions, such as Stus Donetsk National University.